Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scoto-seesaw picture: two paradigms in one

 \subsection{The simplest \textit{scoto-seesaw}}

-As mentioned, in this framework neutrino masses have a hybrid origin, combining a type-I seesaw structure (including the possibility of inverse or linear seesaw) with a scotogenic (radiative seesaw) mechanism to naturally explain the smallness of neutrino masses, the role of dark-matter, as well as Eq.~\eqref{eq:sol-atm-obs}.
+As mentioned, in this framework neutrino masses have a hybrid origin, combining a type-I seesaw structure (including the possibility of inverse or linear seesaw) with a scotogenic (radiative seesaw) mechanism to naturally explain the smallness of neutrino masses, the mediator role of dark-matter, as well as ”explaining” Eq.~\eqref{eq:sol-atm-obs}.
 The simplest \textit{scoto-seesaw} extension of the \sm can be constructed by minimally combining the scotogenic paradigm with the type-I seesaw mechanism~\cite{Rojas:2018wym,Mandal:2021yph}.

-The simplest version is the (3,1) \textit{missing partner} type-I seesaw mechanism proposed in~\cite{Schechter:1980gr}.
-That can be cloned with the minimal scotogenic model proposed in~\cite{Tao:1996vb,Ma:2006km}.
+This is simply the (3,1) type-I seesaw mechanism already discussed in~\cite{Schechter:1980gr}, we call it~\textit{missing partner seesaw}.
+This is now \textit{cloned} with the minimal scotogenic model proposed in~\cite{Tao:1996vb,Ma:2006km}.
 In such hybrid scenario the \textit{atmospheric} scale comes from the tree level seesaw, while the \textit{solar} scale is mediated by the radiative exchange of dark states.
 The new particles and their charges are given in Table.~\ref{tab:scoto-seesaw}, where the family index $i$ runs from 1 to 3.
 All the SM particles and $N$ are even under the dark parity $\mathbb{Z}_2$, while the dark sector, consisting of a fermion $F$ and a scalar $\eta$, is $\mathbb{Z}_2$-odd.
 The full Yukawa Lagrangean can be split as

 where $\mathcal{L}_{\text{SM}}$ is the SM Lagrangian, while

 After electroweak symmetry-breaking this generates the following type-I seesaw mass matrix

 Perturbative diagonalization~\cite{Schechter:1981cv} leads to